ZainRizvi/ZainRizvi.github.io/_posts/2020-07-06-the-interview-advice-no-one-gives-you.md

 **How can you take advantage of this?**

 Ask them questions!
 Things like:

-* “What should I do to prepare for the interview?”
 * “What are the company values that would be good to highlight during the interview?”
 * "I'm interested in X, Y, & Z. What other companies are hiring?"
 (Only try this if the recruiter reached out to you first, they work for a recruiting agency, and you haven't had your interview yet)

-And be forthright about any problems you run into:
+And you can be forthright about any problems you run into:
 * If you get sick the day before the interview, call up the recruiter and ask to reschedule.
 They want to test you when you're at your best!
 * Work pressures left you with no time to prepare?
-Tell them!
-Ask to reschedule.
-At worst they'll say "Sorry, we can't do that".
+You can still try rescheduling.
+At worst they'll say "sorry, we can't do that".
 It will not hurt your chances of getting in

 Your mad technical skills no longer matter to them.
 If anything, humility and an openness to learning will show you in the best light.